Kullervo (Sibelius): Instrumentation

 Sibelius did not publish Kullervo in his lifetime, and for many decades the score existed only in the autograph original.
-From 1932–1933, as Finland prepared for the Kalevalas 1935 jubilee, Sibelius had the score copied—for his personal use—by the violinist Viktor Halonen.
+From 1932 to 1933, as Finland prepared for the Kalevalas 1935 jubilee, Sibelius had the score copied—for his personal use—by the violinist Viktor Halonen.
 After the composer's death, Breitkopf & Härtel obtained the rights to Kullervo in 1961 and published Halonen's copy (with emendations) five years later.
 (Note: Halonen "like every human copyist ... inevitably introduced his share of mistakes ... and he repeated, rather than corrected, most of the composer's [original] errors".
 The poor state of the score, Goss argues, explains why, even after Sibelius's death, performances of Kullervo remained rare—except in Finland, where "Finnish conductors ... had access to Sibelius's autograph manuscript and the initiative to create their own parts".)
 A critical edition of Kullervo, edited by the musicologist Glenda Dawn Goss, arrived in 2005; her work is based on the autograph manuscript, as well as the original orchestral and choral parts (preserved at the Sibelius Museum in Turku) and piano-vocal arrangements of Movements III and V that Sibelius used for rehearsals (preserved at the National Library of Finland in Helsinki, to which his estate transferred in the 1980s).